vespa-engine/blog/_posts/2022-01-27-billion-scale-knn-part-two.md

 performance of brute force search?
 Without *HNSW* graph indexing, the complexity of the search for neighbors is linear with the total document volume, so that is surely slow for 1B documents?

-To overcome the latency issue, We can use one of the essential Vespa features: Executing a query using multiple [search threads](https://docs.vespa.ai/en/performance/sizing-search.html#num-threads-per-search).
+To overcome the latency issue, we can use one of the essential Vespa features: Executing a query using multiple [search threads](https://docs.vespa.ai/en/performance/sizing-search.html#num-threads-per-search).
 By using more threads per query, Vespa can make better use of multi-CPU core architectures and reduce query latency at the cost of increased CPU usage per query.
 Most search libraries or